 - Alumni Scholarship (for all undergraduate degree-seeking students, up to the value of \$500 per semester) The student must be a dependent child, as determined by the student's FAFSA, of an alumnus of Calvary (an alumnus does not necessarily mean a graduate of Calvary).
 The student must have nothing officially noted that negatively impacts the applicant's Christian character.
-The student must reapply annually. - Berean Fellowship Scholarship (for all undergraduate degree-seeking students, up to \$500 per semester) The student must be a member of any Berean Fellowship Church and enrolled in a minimum of 12 hours.
+The student must reapply annually. - Berean Fellowship Scholarship (for all undergraduate degree-seeking students, up to \$500 per semester) - The student must be a member of any Berean Fellowship Church and enrolled in a minimum of 12 hours.
 The student must provide a pastoral reference stating that they are a member in good standing of the Berean Fellowship Church.
 The student must maintain a 2.8 cumulative GPA.
-The student must reapply annually including submission of a pastoral reference letter, which can be from the Pastor or other duly authorized church official, i.e. Elder. - CAMS Program (any undergraduate degree-seeking program, \$250 per credit hour tuition rate) The CAMS program is an opportunity for students to provide needs-based service and be potentially mentored by one of our faculty or staff.
+The student must reapply annually including submission of a pastoral reference letter, which can be from the Pastor or other duly authorized church official, i.e. Elder. - CAM (Campus Ambassador Mentorship) Program (any undergraduate degree-seeking program, \$280 per credit hour tuition rate) The CAM program is an opportunity for students to provide needs-based service and be mentored by one of our faculty or staff.
 Students who are selected will have further paperwork to be filled out.
-If awarded this scholarship or discount, restrictions may apply and limit stacking with other eligible scholarship.
+If awarded this discount, restrictions may apply and limit stacking with other eligible scholarship.
 The student must be a full-time student (12 credit hours) and must live on campus.
-The student must maintain a 2.8 cumulative GPA and must reapply annually. - CEF (Child Evangelism Fellowship) Pricing (any degree-seeking program, reduced tuition per credit hour rate) - The student must be an employee of CEF's Christian Ministry Institute. - Christian Workers Tuition Pricing (all undergraduate, graduate, and seminary degree-seeking +programs) In the spirit of Acts 2:44-45 and Ephesians 4:12-16, Calvary is excited to offer a substantial tuition discount to full-time Christian ministry workers and their dependents.
-The tuition rate for eligible students is only \$250 per credit hour for on campus and online courses.
-This is a 30 to 42 percent savings off the normal tuition rate.
-All other program fees apply and are not discounted.
-Students will not see this awarded as a scholarship, but rather their billing statement will reflect a tuition rate of \$250 per credit hour.
-Due to the substantial discounts offered by the Christian Workers Tuition program, students receiving the \$250 tuition rate may become ineligible for other scholarships that Calvary offers or the amounts awarded may be reduced.
-If awarded this scholarship or discount, restrictions may apply and limit stacking with other eligible scholarship.
+The student must maintain a 2.8 cumulative GPA and must reapply annually.